Skip to content

 *,

-interval_s=0.1, # polling interval for time-based checks
+interval_s=0.1, # polling cadence for duration temporals

 )